sulova/Data_Science_Disease_SVM/README.md

 #Remove 'Age' column
 df.drop("Age",axis=1,inplace=True)

-# will list down all the duplicated rows in the dataframe.
+# will list down all the duplicated rows in the dataframe
 df[df.duplicated()]
 # remove those rows
 df.drop_duplicates(inplace=False)

-#to get rid of all non-unique columns in a dataset.
+#to get rid of all non-unique columns in a dataset
 nunique = df.apply(pd.Series.nunique)
 cols_to_drop = nunique[nunique == 1].index
 df.drop(cols_to_drop, axis=1,inplace=True)